elatov/elatov.github.io/_posts/2013-01-14-plot-esxtop-data-with-gnuplot.md

 <a href="http://virtuallyhyper.com/2013/01/plot-esxtop-data-with-gnuplot/gnuplot_nfs_lat_nfs_reads/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/2013/01/plot-esxtop-data-with-gnuplot/gnuplot_nfs_lat_nfs_reads/']);" rel="attachment wp-att-5381"><img src="http://virtuallyhyper.com/wp-content/uploads/2012/12/gnuplot_nfs_lat_nfs_reads.png" alt="gnuplot nfs lat nfs reads Plot Esxtop Data With gnuplot" width="912" height="541" class="alignnone size-full wp-image-5381" title="Plot Esxtop Data With gnuplot" /></a>

 We can clearly see an increase in the reads sent and therefore the read latency increased.
 Now to find out why the increase in reads.
-Let&#8217;s check for all the virtual disks (that are owned by VMs) and their reads at the time of the spike.
+Let's check for all the virtual disks (that are owned by VMs) and their reads at the time of the spike.
 First here are all the columns for all the Virtual Disk and their reads per second:

 	$ grep -n 'Virtual Disk' headers | grep 'Reads/sec'